jraab/tutorials/rna_seq_pipeline.md

     module load trimmomatic

 Now run trimmomatic (see http://www.usadellab.org/cms/?page=trimmomatic for details).
-Everything below should go on a single, continuous line - don’t type “return” until the very end:
+Everything below should go on a single, continuous line - don't type "return" until the very end:

     bsub -n 1 -J trim_wt -o trim_wt_stdout.txt -e trim_wt_stderr.txt trimmomatic SE -threads 1 -phred33 -trimlog trimmomatic_log.txt rna_seq_wt.fastq.gz rna_seq_wt_trim.fastq.gz ILLUMINACLIP:/nas02/apps/trimmomatic-0.32/Trimmomatic-0.32/adapters/NexteraPE-PE.fa:2:30:10 SLIDINGWINDOW:4:15 MINLEN:30 LEADING:3 TRAILING:3

-This command does a lot… Just like with `fastqc`, `-n 1` tells Kure that we want to use one processor on the compute node, `-J trim_wt` is the name of our job, and `-o` and `-e` specify file names for “standard output” and “standard error” files.
+This command does a lot… Just like with `fastqc`, `-n 1` tells Kure that we want to use one processor on the compute node, `-J trim_wt` is the name of our job, and `-o` and `-e` specify file names for "standard output" and "standard error" files.
 Then we tell `bsub` that we want to run `trimmomatic`.
-The following are it’s options (which are fully explained on it’s website):
+The following are it's options (which are fully explained on it's website):

-`SE`	 This tells `trimmomatic` that we are working with “single-end” data (not paired-end, which can be specified with `PE`)
+`SE`	 This tells `trimmomatic` that we are working with "single-end" data (not paired-end, which can be specified with `PE`)

 `-threads 1`	 This tells `trimmomatic` that we are only using one processor on the compute node.

 `-phred33` 	This tells `trimmomatic` that we are using Phred33 style quality scores (the quality of each sequenced base in each read is included in a Phred33 format.
-Google this if you’re interested in more details).
+Google this if you're interested in more details).

 `-trimlog trimmomatic_log.txt` 	This tells `trimmomatic` where to save a record of all the trimming it does to your file.